 Your periodontist will recommend how often you should have a periodontal maintenance visit.
 The frequency will be determined by the type of periodontal disease you have, the type of periodontal treatment you have had in the past, how you’ve responded to those treatments, and how quickly you develop plaque.
 The most important factor, however, is how dedicated you are to good hygiene at home.

-To schedule a consultation or learn more about the many procedures we offer, please contact us at our Worcester, MA office today!
+To schedule a consultation or learn more about the many procedures we offer, please contact us at our Worcester office today!